matt-gardner/pra/getting_started.md

 `l1_.1,l2_.1.json`, or whatever you wish to do.
 Then when running the experiments, all of the results will appear under `$pra_base/results/tuning/`.
 You can filter which experiments to run with the second parameter to this main method, so, e.g., `run /home/mg1/pra/ tuning` would only run the experiments with `tuning` in their name.
+(You can add as many filters as you like; the results of each filter are merged, so this is an OR, not an AND operation on multiple filters.)

 `ExperimentRunner` will attempt to create any inputs that it needs from the specification you give it.
 For example, PRA needs a graph as input, and a graph is made up of some number of relation